 The TOE provides Data-At-Rest AES-256 XTS hardware encryption for all data stored on the TOE in the user data partition (which includes both user data and TSF data).
 The TOE also has TSF data relating to key storage for TSF keys not stored in the system's Android Key Store.
 The TOE separately encrypts those TSF keys and data.
-Additionally, the TOE includes read-only filesystems (system and vendor) in which the TOE'S system executables, libraries, and their configuration data reside.
+Additionally, the TOE includes a read-only filesystem in which the TOE'S system executables, libraries, and their configuration data reside.
 For its Data-At-Rest encryption of the data partition on the internal Flash (where the TOE stores all user data and all application data), the TOE uses an AES-256 bit DEK with XTS feedback mode to encrypt each file in the data partition using dedicated application processor hardware.
-The TOE uses File Based Encryption (FBE) to encrypt files either using Device Encryption (DE) or Credential Encryption (CE), where the latter files the TOE combines a key chaining to the REK with the user's password to derive the CE encryption keys.